YPF Said to Plan 2016 Spending Cut as $77 Crude Disappears

 YPF has only begun to draft its capital expenditure plan for next year and still can’t comment on the matter, the company said in an e-mailed statement.
 Chubut’s governor Martin Buzzi, who leads the body that represents the 10 oil-producing provinces, didn’t reply to calls seeking comment.

 The Argentine energy producer’s American depositary receipts fell 2.7 percent to $16.57 at 9:38 a.m. in New York, the lowest since August 2013.
 The ADRs have fallen 37 percent this year.

 While oil majors including BP Plc and Royal Dutch Shell Plc cut spending for more than $40 billion in 2015, YPF kept its capital budget intact from last year, helped by the federal government which fixed a local price for the barrel of oil at $77 a barrel, 61 percent above international benchmark Brent, making motorists subsidize oil drillers.

 The price for new natural gas will be maintained at $7.50 per million BTU as Argentina seeks to cut gas imports.

-To contact the reporter on this story: Pablo Gonzalez in Buenos Aires at firstname.lastname@example.org;to contact the editors responsible for this story: David Marino at email@example.com Carlos Caminada, Stephen Cunningham.
+To contact the reporter on this story: Pablo Gonzalez in Buenos Aires at firstname.lastname@example.org To contact the editors responsible for this story: David Marino at email@example.com Carlos Caminada, Daniel Cancel.